Lyle Lin: International career

 In 2016, manager Kuo Lee Chien-fu invited Lin to play on the Taiwanese national U-23 baseball team, but Lin forwent the opportunity due to injuries and scheduling with school.

 Lin was selected to play on the Taiwanese national team in the 2022 Asian Games in Hangzhou, China, where the team earned a silver medal.

 In 2024, Lin again represented Taiwan in the 2024 WBSC Premier12 tournament.
 His selection provoked controversy, because he was still recovering from an injury on his left hand and had not competed in a baseball game in over a month.
 He hit the go-ahead solo home run off Shosei Togo in the championship game against Japan.

 Lin was named on Taiwan's 36-man training roster for the 2026 World Baseball Classic qualifiers.
 After signing with the Athletics, he announced his withdrawal from the national team.
 He urged his fans to continue supporting the team, writing, "I am proud to be a part of Team Taiwan.
 We are Team Taiwan."
+Lin was rostered for the 2026 World Baseball Classic.
+Stuart Fairchild credited Lin with convincing him to join Taiwan for the tournament.